 When To Pay Your Bill

 Waiting for a monthly statement isn't always the best way to pay your bill.
-The percentage of available credit you use is one of the things that impacts your credit score, and your balance typically is calculated by the reporting agencies—Equifax, Experian, and TransUnion—is the balance that appears on your monthly statements.
+The percentage of available credit you use is one of the things that impact your credit score, and your balance typically is calculated by the three major credit bureaus—Equifax, Experian, and TransUnion—is the balance that appears on your monthly statements.
 Keeping your balance to less than 30 percent of your credit limit ensures a low balance is reported to the credit bureaus and is best for your credit score.